-Otterbein enjoys a relationship with the Kawai Corporation in which the Department’s piano inventory, including the digital piano lab, is updated yearly.
+Otterbein enjoys a relationship with the the Solich Piano & Music Company and Yamaha Corporation of America in which the Department’s piano inventory, including the digital piano lab, is updated yearly.

 Professional Piano Studies In A Liberal Arts Context

-Our program offers three degrees: BM (Bachelor of Music), BA (with concentrations in General Studies, Theory and Composition, Jazz, and Music and Business), and BME (Bachelor of Music Education).
+Our program offers three degrees: BM (Bachelor of Music), BA (with concentrations in Theory and Composition, and Music History & Literature), and BME (Bachelor of Music Education).
 Piano study in each program is tailored to your needs, with the greatest focus on performance in the BM degree track.

 Masterclass and Performance Opportunities

 Our students work with our outstanding faculty as well as visiting clinicians of world-class stature.
 Our students have many performance opportunities, both on campus and within the wider community.

 Over the years, Otterbein’s student pianists have had the opportunity to participate in master classes with some of the finest pedagogues in the keyboard world, including Andreas Henkel, Benedetto Lupo, John Perry, and Alexander Schimpf.